rahmansadaf46/GeoCode-Migration/README.md

 - Includes error handling for missing files, invalid JSON, and database connectivity.
 - Designed for Windows using PowerShell and `psql`.

+## Directory Structure

+- `geo_code.json`: The input JSON file containing geographic data.
+- `import_geo_data.ps1`: The PowerShell script to import data into PostgreSQL.
+- `command.txt`: A text file with commands to run the script (optional).

 ## Prerequisites

 - **PostgreSQL 17** (or compatible version) installed.